shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 **NOTE:** Toolkit Default Configuration settings are organized alphabetically as an easy way to find specific settings.
 Keeping this convention will make your life a lot easier as the code gets a little heavier.

-The [Environment Configuration Reference](link to file) lists where the configuration settings live for environment variables, what’s in the different YAML files, and why.
+The [Environment configuration reference](link to file) lists where the configuration settings live for environment variables, what’s in the different YAML files, and why.

 **Step 21:** Save the file.